-Composition of Audit Committee
+Composition of Audit Committee:

 The Audit Committee of the Board of Directors is as follows:

-|Mr. Ch.
-Hari Vittal Rao || Chairman |
+|1.
+Mr. Ch.
+Hari Vithal Rao || Chairman |

-|Dr. V. L. Moorthy || Member |
+|2.
+Dr. V. L. Moorthy || Member* |

-|Mr. G. Siva Kumar Reddy || Member |
+|3.
+Mr. G. Siva Kumar Reddy || Member* |

-Policy laid Down by the Nomination and Remuneration Committee for Remuneration ofDirectors KMP & Other Employees:
+Policy laid down by the Nomination and Remuneration Committee for Remuneration ofDirectors KMP & Other Employees:

 The Remuneration policy of the Company is performance driven and is structured tomotivate Employees.
 Recognize their merits and achievements and promote excellence intheir performance.
 The Nomination Remuneration and Evaluation Policy of the company isenclosed at Annexure-I of this report.

-Evaluation has been made by the Board of its OwnPerformance and that of its Committeesand Individual Directors:
+Evaluation has been made by the Board of its Own Performance and that of its Committeesand Individual Directors:

 Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out evaluation of (i) itsown performance (ii) the directors individually and (iii) working of its Committees.
 Themanner in which the evaluation was carried out as detailed below:

-Pursuant to the provisions ofthe Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Nomination and Remuneration Committee hasformulated the criteria for evaluation of directors and evaluated every director.
+Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Nomination and Remuneration Committee hasformulated the criteria for evaluation of directors and evaluated every director.
 Astructured questionnaire was prepared after taking into consideration various parameterssuch as attendance and participation in meetings monitoring corporate governancepractices independence of judgment safeguarding the interests of the company etc. andaccordingly the evaluation was made.
-The Members of the Committee evaluated the individual directors at its meetingheld on 07.02.2018.
+The Members of the Committee evaluated the individualdirectors at its meeting held on 14.02.2019.